 - Domestic abuse is any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse, between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
-It can include psychological, physical, sexual, financial and emotional abuse. - Children can witness and be adversely affected by domestic abuse and exposure to it can have long lasting negative impact on children. - Where police have been called to a domestic abuse incident where children are resident in the household and/or witnessed that incident, the police will notify the Operation Encompass officer at the local authority, who will inform the DSL.
-This ensures that the school has up to date safeguarding information about the child. - All staff are aware of the impact domestic abuse can have on a child.
+It includes people who have been or are married, are or have been civil partners, have agreed to marry one another or each have or have had a parental relationship in relation to the same child.
+It can include psychological, physical, sexual, financial and emotional abuse. - 17.3 Anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socioeconomic status, sexuality or background and domestic abuse can take place inside or outside the home. - 17.4 Children can witness and be adversely affected by domestic violence in their home life.
+Experiencing domestic abuse and exposure to it can have a serious emotional and psychological impact on children, and in some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
+The pattern of abuse by coercive control abuse creates high levels of anxiety and fear.
+This has a significant impact on children and young people, both directly as victims in their own right, and indirectly due to the impact the abuse has on the parent being abused.
+Children may also be forced to participate in controlling or coercive behaviour towards the parent who is being abused. - 17.5 Where police have been called to a domestic abuse incident where children are resident in the household and/or witnessed that incident, the police will notify the Operation Encompass Team at the local authority, who will inform the DSL the following morning.
+This ensures that the school has up to date safeguarding information about the child and can offer discrete support. - 17.6 Through the RSHE programme Saint Peter's will teach children and young people about healthy relationships to build understanding and resilience against abuse of this nature. - 17.7 All staff are aware of the impact domestic abuse can have on a child.
 If any of our staff are concerned that a child has witnessed domestic abuse and violence, they will report their concerns immediately to the DSL.